Chinese Lantern Festival 2025: Traditional Celebrations, Food, Yuan Xiao Jie

 Chinese Lantern Festival Food

 The traditional food for the Lantern Festival is Tang Yuan ( sweet rice balls with black sesame fillings).
 Tang Yuan is round in shape, and the pronunciation of its name is similar to the Chinese expression of family togetherness (tuan yuan).
-So Tang Yuan symbolizes being together with your beloved ones.
+So Tang Yuan symbolizes being together with your loved ones.
 The sweet taste of the food also has a good symbol of a happy and sweet life in the future.

 Tang Yuan can be boiled, fried, or steamed.
 It is traditionally served in fermented rice soup( Chinese sweet liquor).